metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_bgp_peering_policy_v2alpha1_manifest.md

 Optional:

-- `restart_time_seconds` (Number) RestartTimeSeconds is the estimated time it will take for the BGP session to be re-established with peer after a restart.
-After this period, peer will remove stale routes.
-This is described RFC 4724 section 4.2.
+- `restart_time_seconds` (Number) RestartTimeSeconds is the estimated time it will take for the BGPsession to be re-established with peer after a restart.After this period, peer will remove stale routes.
+This isdescribed RFC 4724 section 4.2.